submit pull requests at all. If I'm really lucky, maybe they'll get around to looking at it one day.

 I don't mean to pick on this particular project.
 I can understand how this happens.
 You're a dev who can merge pull requests, but you're not in charge of triaging bugs and pull requests; you have a day job, projects that you own, and a life outside of coding.
 Maybe you take a look at the repo every once in a while, merge in good pull requests, and make comments on the ones that need more work, but you don't look at all 116 open pull requests; who has that kind of time?

-If you have commit access to a project that has this problem, please own the process for incoming pull requests.
+If you have commit access to a project that has this problem, please own the process for incoming pull requests (or don't ask for pull requests in your repo description).
 It doesn't have to permanent; just until you have a system in place2.
 Not only will you get more contributors to your project, you'll help break down one barrier to becoming an open source contributor.

 For an update on the repo featured in this post, check out this response to a breaking change.